 Bachelor's degree programs in occupational therapy are most commonly offered through the health sciences or physical therapy departments of 4-year universities and colleges.
 While enrolled in a bachelor's degree program in occupational therapy, students learn the basics of patient assessment, medical procedures and therapy treatments.
-A bachelor's degree program combines classroom lectures on disabling conditions and human anatomy with clinical and practical experience.
-Although a bachelor's degree is not enough education in itself to earn occupational therapy licensure, it does provide a solid background in the field and prepare students for a master's degree program in occupational therapy.
+A bachelor's degree program combines classroom lectures on disabling conditions and human anatomy, with clinical and practical experience.
+Although a bachelor's degree is not enough education in itself to earn an occupational therapy license, it does provide a solid background in the field and prepare students for a master's degree program in occupational therapy.

 Bachelor's Degree in Occupational Therapy

 Many of the courses included in an occupational therapy bachelor's program are designed to provide students with a broad background in the healthcare field, as well the occupational therapy sciences.
 Some examples include:

 According to the U.S. Bureau of Labor Statistics, there were 114,660 occupational therapists employed in 2014 (www.bls.gov).
 Employment of occupational therapists is predicted to rise by 27% between 2014 and 2024.
 In 2015, the median annual salary for occupational therapists was $80,150 (www.bls.gov).

 All U.S. states require that occupational therapists gain licensure before they are legally allowed to practice.
 Professionals must pass a national licensure exam in order to gain the credit of Occupational Therapist Registered (OTR).
 Before students can sit for the national exam, they must also complete a master's degree in the field.
 Individual boards such as the National Board for Certifying Occupational Therapy also offer voluntary certification options that can increase career opportunities.